© 2002 Purebred Rescue Organization of Ohio / All rights reserved.

 Happily ever after ...Happily ever after...Happily ever after...Happily ever after...Happily

 Lovable little LINDY is a 6 ½ year old female terrier mix who loves to snuggle and be the center of attention.
 She is smart as a whip, listens exceptionally well and loves to please.
 She is dominant with the other female dog in the home and is a princess that demands all the cuddles and attention, so she will need to be the only dog or with a laid-back male dog that would help her relax when she gets anxious.
 She would do best in a quiet home with a family who will give her structure and continued socialization.
 Children make her nervous so a home without young children would be best.
-She has not been recently tested with cats.
+Lindy is doing great with the foster home cat..
 She enjoys going for walks and does well on a leash but is perfectly content just sunbathing in her fenced in yard.

 LINDY does require liver medication and has some anxiety that most likely will not be an issue, when she finds a new home where she’ll be happy and relaxed.
-She is housebroken and will let you know when she needs to go potty but will have accidents if she becomes anxious while left alone (ie. a knock at the door, thunder), so she currently wears a diaper (and looks adorable in it!) when left alone.
+She is housebroken and will let you know when she needs to go potty and needs crated when left alone to avoid accidents.
+She is being crated at her foster home and is doing very well.

 LINDY is spayed, current on vaccines, microchipped, and heartworm negative.
 Her adoption donation is $300.